-According to a survey from China Consumer Association, after the infamous college entrance exam where it can make or break one’s education future, students spend money way more generously than others.
+According to a survey from China Consumer Association, after the infamous college entrance exam which it can make or break one’s education future, students spend money way more generously than others.
 They are especially generous in travel, restaurants and digital products.

 With soaring inflated property prices in China, many people choose to invest overseas to keep the value of their money.
 In China citizens technically own their property but not the land because the land belongs to the communist government.
-The thought of being able to own a piece of land and a property in a foreign country for a fairly affordable price can be a real drawl to Chinese citizens.
+The thought of being able to own a piece of land and property in a foreign country for a fairly affordable price can be a real draw to Chinese citizens.
 Chinese people firmly believe in owning land and properties as a way to expand their wealth.
 And on their leisure travels they often keep an eye out for any eye-catching properties.

-Solving the Chinese Tourists Puzzle
+Solving the Chinese Tourist’s Puzzle

 Since the Reform and Opening of China’s economy, more and more Chinese citizens are traveling abroad to visit, travel and consume products around the world.
 Chinese tourists have already become the driving force for the tourism industry.
 At the same time, they are also confusing many foreign travel agencies and companies in this field because they have unique and special requests and travel habits.
-To solve the puzzle, you will need to understand the culture of Chinese and habit of their thinking.
+To solve the puzzle, you will need to understand the culture of the Chinese and the habits of their thinking.
 Then you can define their needs and your selling points.

-After defining their needs, you will need to work out a strategy, online, off-line or both, that suits your company and attract the right Chinese tourist.
+After defining their needs, you will need to work out a strategy, online, offline, or both, that suits your company and attract the right Chinese tourist.

 Next step: How to Attract Chinese tourists?